yajidms/bot-gajelas/README.md

 # How to Use Furina Source Bot

 Welcome to the Furina bot source.
-This bot is ready to destroy your server with a variety of *gajelas* (nonsensical/random) features.
+This bot is ready to destroy your server with a variety of unclear features.
 Follow these steps to get started:
 [For those who want to use this Furina bot, click this blue text or link](https://discord.com/oauth2/authorize?client_id=1351007630092668988&permissions=8&integration_type=0&scope=bot)

 ## 📋 Prerequisites